raspberrypilearning/from-me-to-you/en/step_6.md

 **Tip:** Some of the best ideas come from playing.
 You will come across good ideas by accident.

 --- task ---
 Test your new code.
 Is it running as you imagined?
-For example:
+Here are some useful debugging tips:

 + You can drag some of your blocks away from the script but keep them within the Code area and add them back one at a time to help you understand what your code is doing.